e-graveyard/drone-eks-deploy/README.md

 ```

 Inside the configuration file, at the `data` key, include a `mapUsers` section.
-At the example below, the `k8sadmin` user will be bound to the `deployer`
+At the example below, the `k8sadmin` user will be bound to the "`deployer`"
 group.

 ```yaml